 This is the most important part of your application – it’s your best opportunity to give an overview of why you should be accepted by the university and onto your chosen course.
 Here you can showcase personal and professional achievements, and any extracurricular activity that will bolster your application.
 This statement can be up to 4,000 characters and it should be a comprehensive overview to support your application.
 Take time to really prepare for this, and start early so you have enough time to redraft.
 Do get one of your teachers or another independent party to check this over and give you feedback, and ensure you only write information that’s relevant to your course and application.

 This should be a letter that personally recommends you from an academic perspective.
 This is standardly written by a teacher, career advisor or a tutor, and you should request this in a timely manner so you can submit alongside your application.

 As with any application process, there are many key dates you should be aware of as you apply.
 Check with your universities beforehand, and make sure you leave plenty of time to research, complete and submit your application – particularly your personal statement!

-This date on the year prior to the course beginning is the deadline for the majority of dentistry, animal veterinary, and medicine applications.
+This is the deadline for the majority of dentistry, animal veterinary, and medicine applications.
 This is also the deadline for applications to the University of Cambridge and the University of Oxford.